 Pregnancy Care Management or “OB” Care Managers

-Non-PMH providers will be able to refer their patients/clients for Pregnancy Care Management services using a referral form.
+Currently, all Pregnancy Medical Homes screen New OB patients for this service, non-PMH providers will be able to refer their patients/clients for Pregnancy Care Management services using this referral form.

 Who is Eligible?